abuzuhri/Amazon-SP-API-CSharp/README.md

 ---

-## Sample for create shipment operation from MerchantFulfillment
+## Create shipment operation from MerchantFulfillment

 ```CSharp
 ShipmentRequestDetails shipmentRequestDetails = new ShipmentRequestDetails()